MsLwandile/MarketPlace-Project/README.md

 Future Improvements:
 - Automate EDA pipeline
 - Separate data, EDA, and model building for more structure inside repo
-- Attempt Lasso instead of linear regression, due to high dimensional dummy data
+- Attempt Lasso instead of linear regression to find most critical drivers of the target Sales
+- Attempt XgBoost, to see if it captures the complex, non-linear relationships better